Bounded Reflexivity & Constraint Theory

 In formal terms, each archetype is a domain-specific instantiation of:

 The mathematics doesn’t care whether represents a swap book, a data center site, a payment flow, or a retail options position.
-The constraint geometry is invariant.
+The constraint architecture is invariant.

 Historical Constraint Analysis

-The framework’s predictive power appears in three major episodes where constraint analysis would have identified breaking points before they occurred.
+The framework’s predictive power appears in two major episodes where constraint analysis would have identified breaking points before they occurred.

 Dot-Com Bubble: Lock-Up Constraints